elide-dev/elide/docs/kotlin/gfm/base/base/elide.annotations/-logic/index.md

 expect annotation class [Logic](index.md)

-Marks an application class as &quot;business logic,&quot; which automatically makes it eligible for dependency injection, auto- wired logging, and other framework features.
+Marks an application class as &quot;business logic,&quot; which automatically makes it eligible for dependency injection, autowired logging, and other framework features.

 This annotation should be used on the <i>implementation</i> of a given Java or Kotlin interface.
 API interfaces should be marked with {@link API} to participate in auto-documentation and other AOT-based features.